 - Add a new notification method, like Slack.

 If you have the Agent installed on multiple nodes, you can use Netdata Cloud in two ways: Monitor the health and performance of an entire infrastructure via the Netdata Cloud web application, or use the Visited Nodes menu that's built into every dashboard.

 You can use these features together or separately—the decision is up to you and the needs of your infrastructure.

 - Read the infrastructure monitoring quickstart.

-- Better understand how the Netdata Agent connects securely to Netdata Cloud with claiming and Agent-Cloud link documentation.
+- Better understand how the Netdata Agent connects securely to Netdata Cloud with connection process and Agent-Cloud link documentation.

 When you install Netdata, it's configured to start at boot, and stop and restart/shutdown.
 You shouldn't need to start or stop Netdata manually, but you will probably need to restart Netdata at some point.